 Become a bee and discover the process of pollination with our plants loan kit.
 Equipment includes a timelapse camera, flower press and magnetic plant life cycle.

-This kit has been put together to help teachers cover the topic of plants with their students.
-The activity pack is designed to cover the following areas of the curriculum:
+This Discovery Kit has been put together to help teachers cover the topic of plants with their students.
+The Activity Pack is designed to cover the following areas of the curriculum: